reyesml/patterns-of-validation/ruby-method-hooks/README.md

 Suppose we've implemented a `Gateway` class that we want to secure.
 Every method in the gateway should perform some sort of authorization/validation before servicing the request.

-One technique we could take is to structure our `Gateway` like this:
+One approach we could take is to structure our `Gateway` like this:

 ```ruby
 class Gateway